 Install PostgreSQL by Adding the PostgreSQL Repository

-1. Install few required packages:
+1. Install a few required packages:

 sudo apt install wget curl ca-certificates